New Jersey / Mercer County

 What is the weather like in Trenton, NJ year-round?

-Trenton experiences four distinct seasons, with cold winters averaging lows around 26°F and warm summers reaching highs near 86°F. The city gets about 46.5 inches of annual rainfall and enjoys sunshine 54% of the year, making for a mix of weather throughout the seasons.
+Trenton experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 26°F. The area receives about 47 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter